 With Alaska Airlines set to join American, Delta, and United in offering no-frills basic economy fares (Alaska will be calling them Saver Fares), almost every airline in the U.S. market now offers some form of bare-bones, nothing-but-a-seat flights.

 At first, this doesn’t seem like a bad thing.
 If your primary objective is to get from point A to point B, why worry about frills of any kind?
 But the problem arises when you’re unaware of just how minimal some of these offerings can be.
-For instance, who ever thought that a major airline would sell you a fare that explicitly has zero access to overhead bins?
-Now there are several that do (though it is worth noting that Southwest, Hawaiian, and JetBlue have so far avoided basic economy fares, and are worth a look if you are flying on their routes).
+For instance, who ever thought that a major airline would sell you a fare that explicitly has zero free access to overhead bins?

 How Basic Economy Fares Can Ruin Your Trip

 In the spirit of “forewarned is forearmed,” following is a guide to the disadvantages of purchasing a basic economy fare—any of which could cause some major irritation on your trip.

 Note that most of these practices are simply standard policy on ultra-discount airlines such as Spirit and Frontier; for that reason I haven’t included their fare rules below.
 When booking a flight on such airlines, expect plenty of restrictions and fees for just about everything, including seat assignments and carry-on bags.